Home » Specialties » Biostatistician

 • Degree you’ll need: Master’s degree

-• Median annual salary: $104,110
+• Median annual salary: $103,300

-A biostatistician is a professional who utilizes mathematical and statistical methods to address inquiries in medicine, public health, biology, and related domains.
+A biostatistician is a professional who utilizes mathematical and statistical methods to address inquiries in medicine, public health, biology and related domains.
 Their expertise lies in analyzing data to support evidence-based decision-making in the medical field.
 By applying mathematical analysis, biostatisticians play a crucial role in helping advance research and improve healthcare outcomes.

-“When we think about any single individual, there are many different ways they create data that is useful for healthcare,” Torres says.
+“When we think about any single individual, there are many different ways they create data that is useful for healthcare,” Torres said.
 “Whether it’s having their vitals taken during a hospital stay, interacting with their physician during an exam and answering questions that get recorded in an EHR, or using a wearable technology device to track steps and heart rate, those pieces of data all come together through biostatisticians who glean meaningful insights to inform care.”

 You’ll need to earn at least a master’s degree to take on most biostatistician roles, although a bachelor’s degree can get you started.

-Steps to Becoming a Biostatistician
+Steps to becoming a biostatistician

 You’ll join a growing and fascinating field when you work as a biostatistician.
 To get started, you’ll need to complete your education and gain some experience.
 Steps to take in your career include: